Siriusq/hexo-splide-carousel/README.md

 - Currently, the carousel component’s dark and light themes are adjusted based on the browser’s theme settings.
 It does not support some themes' built-in light/dark toggle features, as each theme handles dark mode differently, making it impossible to accommodate every theme.
 - The NexT and Butterfly themes have been tested and work as expected.
 Other themes are not guaranteed to function properly.
 Additionally, due to my limited front-end knowledge, the carousel component is fully compatible only with the NexT theme.
 - Images smaller than the carousel container will be enlarged to fill the carousel container.
+- Do not enable the theme's built-in medium-zoom feature, as it may cause image aspect ratios to be distorted within the carousel during zoom.
+If you need image zoom functionality, please use the medium-zoom adapted in this package or the fancybox provided by the theme.
+- The lazyload feature provided by Splide conflicts with the theme's fancybox.
+When both are enabled, fancybox cannot retrieve the image path.
+If you need to use fancybox, please set Splide's lazyLoad to false.
+- It is not compatible with the lazyload feature built into the Butterfly theme.
+- When Splide's lazyload feature is enabled, the first image in the carousel will always be loaded, regardless of whether the NexT theme's lazyload is enabled.

 ## License
 This project is licensed under the MIT License.